richafnu/Viva/Viva/glint/setup/manual-ppt-customization.md

 ### Edit the presentation template

-To edit, open, or delete a folder, use the ellipses next to the template name.
+To edit, open, or delete a folder, use the ellipsis next to the template name.

 :::image type="content" source="../../media/glint/setup/custom-ppt-ellipses.png" alt-text="Screenshot of the template folder dropdown menu.":::